Last updated: July 5, 2018

 Certain SociableKIT services are paid services.
 This section explains how we handle payments for those services.
 For certain paid services, such as domain registrations and site subscriptions, we’ll automatically bill you in regular intervals (such as monthly or annually) unless you disable auto-renewal or cancel your subscription.
 You can do that anytime.

 9.1.
 Fees.
+Our order process is conducted by our online reseller Paddle.com.
+Paddle.com is the Merchant of Record for all our orders.
+Paddle provides all customer service inquiries and handles returns.
 You can access certain portions of the Services by submitting a fee payment (such additional services, “Paid Services”).
 For example, to publish Your Sites publicly, you’ll need to pay a subscription fee.
 Paid Services will remain in effect until cancelled or terminated in accordance with this Agreement.
 We’ll tell you about fees for Paid Services before charging you.
 You may cancel Paid Services at any time via the Services or by contacting Customer Care.
 If you don’t pay for Paid Services on time, we reserve the right to suspend or cancel your access to the Paid Services.
 Transaction fees and additional fees may also apply to certain portions of the Services, and we’ll tell you about those fees before charging you.
 Our fees will appear on an invoice that we provide via the Services, unless otherwise indicated.

 9.2.
 Taxes.
 All fees are exclusive of applicable federal, state, local or other taxes (“Taxes”).
 You’re responsible for all applicable Taxes, and we’ll charge Taxes in addition to the fees for the Services when required to do so.
 If you’re exempt from Taxes, you must provide us with a valid tax exemption certificate (we reserve the right to determine whether a certificate is valid).
 Tax exemption will only apply from and after the date we receive such certificate.